-School, confirm that I have:
+\\\\\ School, confirm that I have:

-- Met with all faculty and staff to review, discuss, and respond to questions regarding compliance with the guarantee of a "free public education."
+- ☐ Met with all faculty and staff to review, discuss, and respond to questions regarding compliance with the guarantee of a "free public education."
 (A list is on file of those in attendance and the dates of such meetings.) - Reviewed the school website for compliance with the guarantee of a "free public education." - □ Notified parents/guardians via the school newsletter of the guarantee of a "free public education."
-(Published in each newsletter.) - Published a statement in student/parent handbook or information packet stating that fees will not be charged for participating in extra- and co-curricular activities, with the exception of transportation fees. - Reviewed course syllabi for compliance with the guarantee of a "free public education." - Reviewed District course directory to ensure that no course description requires students to purchase materials, supplies, equipment, or uniforms associated with a class with the exception of the materials cost for projects students create and take home. - Met with the athletic director, coaches for each season of sport, club sponsors, and parent organizations and foundations to review guidelines for providing a "free public education."
+(Published in each newsletter.) - Published a statement in student/parent handbook or information packet stating that fees will not be charged for participating in extra- and co-curricular activities, with the exception of transportation fees. - Reviewed course syllabi for compliance with the guarantee of a "free public education." - Reviewed District course directory to ensure that no course description requires students to purchase materials, supplies, equipment, or uniforms associated with a class with the exception of the materials cost for projects students create and take home. - ☐ Met with the athletic director, coaches for each season of sport, club sponsors, and parent organizations and foundations to review guidelines for providing a "free public education."
 (Agendas are kept denoting item.)

-Please submit completed form to the Office of High Schools and Assessment by the November 15, 2018.
+Please submit completed form to the Director of Secondary Education by the 3rd week of September.